tanyasangal21/tanyasangal21.github.io/README.md

 - Press Go at the bottom of the page

-- Download the dbcountries.sql (from git repo) on your machine and Import it into the database with name "dbcountires" on local machine.
+- Select "Import" option present at the top and choose the database dbcountries.sql from c://wamp/www/f22-master

+- Select format as SQL and SQL compatibility mode as NONE.

+- Press GO button present at the bottom.

+- The database will appear on the left corner.

 ###Get started

 - Open web browser

-- Enter URL localhost/"file location"/front-page.php
+- Enter URL localhost/f22-master/front-page.php

+- Search for the NGO.